 In addition to a busy performance schedule, I also stay very active as a marimba and percussion teacher in the greater Boston area.

-Currently, I teach in the Music Theory Department at The Boston Conservatory, Northern Essex Community College, Shrewsbury Public Schools, and at my home studio in Boston, MA.
+Currently, I teach in the Music Theory Department at the Boston Conservatory at Berklee in addition to teaching percussion at Bunker Hill Community College, Shrewsbury Public Schools, and at my home studio in Boston, MA.

 High expectations, infinite patience, and a good sense of humor are the cornerstones of my teaching philosophy.
 Helping students overcome personal fears and challenges to create a product of which they can be proud is my primary goal as an educator.
 Through my 10 years of private teaching, my students have reached a variety of achievements.
 I have helped a freshmen mallet player with a fear of rudimental drumming progress and become the leader of her high school’s drum-line.
 I have worked with drum set players who couldn’t read written music and helped them develop the skills needed to get accepted to music schools after just a year or two of study.
 I have also invested time into students with physical ailments.
 I will never forget teaching a ninety-one year-old piano player with arthritis to play drum set along with his old Buddy Rich recordings.
 What matters the most to me is that students perform at the highest level they can and that they walk away with a greater appreciation for live music as a result.